assem-ch/assem-ch/README.md

 <!-- follow my new twitter account: [![](https://img.shields.io/twitter/follow/assem_ch)](https://twitter.com/assem_ch)
  -->

-I'm mainly backend using Python and JS.
-I am more of a ship builder than a ship maintainer.
+I'm mainly backend using Python and JS, more of a ship builder than a ship maintainer.
 I've experience in those domains:
 - Ecommerce
 - Delivery
 - Ride hailing